raghulari/raghulari/README.md

 ## 🔹 Current Work

--Designing and building end-to-end software solutions that address real-world problems -Translating ideas into scalable, production-ready systems with a strong focus on quality and reliability -Continuously learning and adopting modern engineering practices to improve system design and execution -Integrating AI-driven thinking to enhance decision-making, automation, and product effectiveness
+- Designing and building end-to-end software solutions that address real-world problems
+- Translating ideas into scalable, production-ready systems with a strong focus on quality and reliability
+- Continuously learning and adopting modern engineering practices to improve system design and execution
+- Integrating AI-driven thinking to enhance decision-making, automation, and product effectiveness

 ---